madhavan-raja/furdb/README.md

 docker-compose up --build
 ```

-You can use the image as a service in a `compose` in another application.
+You can use the image as a service using `compose` in another application.

 ```yaml
 version: "3"